emwap/stream-paper/paper.md

 # Evaluation

+We have measured the difference between functional and monadic streams in Feldspar across three difference benchmarks: moving average, fir- and iir filters.
+Apart from the Feldspar version, we also have a handwritten C benchmark to get a baseline for our measurements.
+However, it is not entirely an apples-to-apples comparison since the monadic stream implementation keeps the buffer in registers and unrolls the loop for updating the buffer.
+Yet, the measurements give some indication of how performant our implementation is.

 # Relation to Functional Streams

-The functional representation of streams can be recovered from our monadic representation to shed new light on the monadic representation.
+The functional representation of streams can be recovered from the monadic representation to shed new light on the monadic representation.
 Consider again the type `M (M a)`.
 The outer and the inner monads are the same but they could be different as long as the